-The RARE Registry gives you the opportunity to be part of acral & mucosal melanoma research needed to inform critical questions about risk factors, genetics, epidemiology, diagnosis pathways, treatment effectiveness, adverse events, natural history of disease, clinical trial awareness and quality of life for patients with acral and mucosal melanoma.
+The RARE Registry gives you the opportunity to be part of acral & mucosal melanoma research needed to answer critical questions about risk factors, genetics, epidemiology, diagnosis pathways, treatment effectiveness, adverse events, natural history of disease, clinical trial awareness and quality of life for patients with acral and mucosal melanoma.

 While roughly 90% of melanomas form on sun-exposed skin, rare melanoma subtypes — such as acral and mucosal — form in or on parts of the body that are shielded from the sun (such as palms of hands, soles of feet, under fingernails, or nasal cavities).
 Each year, about 5,000 patients are diagnosed with these subtypes.
 Due to their relative obscurity, patients facing these rare subtypes are often diagnosed later and have poorer prognoses.

 “The RARE registry was the idea of patients and has been co-created with a group of patients, caregivers, physicians, and researchers.
 RARE is an opportunity for patients with acral and mucosal melanoma to share data about their diagnosis journey, treatments they were offered, and information on their quality of life.
-It’s a way for people to be actively involved and engaged in research,” says Dr. Marc Hurlbert, Chief Science Officer, MRA, and Co-PI of RARE.
+It’s a way for people to be actively involved and engaged in research,” says Dr. Joan Levy, Chief Science Officer, MRA, and Co-PI of RARE.
 “There’s real power and strength in each individual facing a rare melanoma sharing their story.”

 Unlike other registries that typically focus on a singular point in time (e.g., baseline survey), RARE will ask patients to provide data over time and will ask important, but often neglected, questions about their quality-of-life.
 This is important because preserving — and even advancing — quality-of-life is critical to patients and is often overlooked in medical research.
 In addition, RARE will enable patients to engage with one another as well as the research community in new ways.
 Doing so will provide a more comprehensive picture of patients facing these rare melanoma subtypes as well as what many patients crave most: community connection.